RussellABrown/kd-tree/README.md

 The '-D NLOGN' compilation define specifies the O(n log n) algorithm; otherwise, the O(kn log n) algorithm is used.

-The '-D PREALLOCATE' compilation define causes temporary data structures that are required to build the k-d tree to be allocated and deallocated en masse, which improves performance.
+The '-D PREALLOCATE' compilation define causes temporary data structures that are required to build the k-d tree to be allocated and deallocated en masse, which improves performance relative to allocating and deallocating those data structures piecemeal, i.e., one k-d node at a time.

 For test_kdmap.cpp, the '-D DIMENSIONS=k' compilation define specifies the number of dimensions k.
 This define is useful only if the '-D PREALLOCATE' define fails to compile correctly and is ignored unless '-D PREALLOCATE' is specified as well.
 It improves performance similarly to '-D PREALLOCATE' but requires that the number of dimensions be specified at compile time instead of run time, so it results in less flexibility than '-D PREALLOCATE'.